 For Victorians, the stimulus package will see 50% discounted flights from Melbourne to three Queensland destinations including Gold Coast, Cairns and Sunshine Coast.
-Travellers departing from Sydney can add the Whitsundays to these three destinations thanks to low-priced flights to Hamilton Island and Proserpine Airports.
+Travelers departing from Sydney can add the Whitsundays to these three destinations thanks to low-priced flights to Hamilton Island and Proserpine Airports.

 For divers, we think this is the perfect excuse to visit Cairns and rediscover the Great Barrier Reef.
-Here are a 3 reasons to take a short break in Cairns:
+Here are 3 reasons to take a short break in Cairns:

 1. Have a sleepover on the Reef with Pro Dive Cairns

 Pro Dive Cairns operates three liveaboards named “Scubapro 1, 2 & 3” which operate 3 day/2 night trips to the Great Barrier Reef 4 times a week.
 Each vessel takes no more than 32 guests and you will always find a mixture of experienced divers and dive students on board – also suitable for snorkelers.

 The 3-day trip includes 11 dives, including two-night dives, as well as some great snorkeling on a variety of Pro Dive’s 19 Outer Reef dive sites over four magnificent reefs: Flynn, Thetford, Milln and Pellowe Reefs.
 Diving at different times throughout the day, you will be able to encounter an amazing diversity of marine life including giant clams, turtles, stingrays, reef sharks, an incredible variety of tropical fish, spectacular coral formations and consistent underwater visibility.
 The 3-day trip costs AUD 920 pp twin share.

 2. Try Fluoro Diving and Sharks in the Dark with Divers Den